ibm-cloud-docs/containers/cs_storage_block_vpc.md

 {: shortdesc}

 1. Review step 1 and 2 in [Adding VPC Block Storage to your apps](#vpc-block-add) to find the pre-defined storage class that best meets the performance and capacity requirements of your app.
 This storage class is used as the basis to create your own customized storage class.
+2. Retrieve the YAML file for the storage class that you want to use as the basis to create your own customized storage class.
+For example, the following command retrieves the YAML file for the `ibmc-vpc-block-5iops-tier` storage class.
    ```
    kubectl get storageclass ibmc-vpc-block-5iops-tier -o yaml
    ```